joerichsen/live_view_cookbook/README.md

 ### This repo contains examples of using Phoenix LiveView

-Check out the live demo at https://liveviewcookbook.dev/
+Check out the live demos at https://liveviewcookbook.dev/

 This contains examples of using Phoenix LiveView